perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 These programs can be crafted to perform a myriad of tasks, and can be thought of as digital robots that coordinate value between people all around the world.

-Each Ethereum transactions costs money to incentivise people to keep to the network running on their own computer.
+Each Ethereum transaction costs money to incentivise people to keep to the network running on their own computer.
 A very large Ethereum program or transaction causes those computers to work harder, and therefore costs more money that a small transaction.
 Ultimately, there is a limit to how hard you can make each computer work, and because of that, the network accepts